brucezztong/ZZTong-Prefabs/README.txt

 DECORATIONS

 Decorations are not questable POIs, but they do not take the place of POIs on your map so you're not missing anything.
-All of the full POIs are questable.
 Beware, some of the Hunters Traps are deadly.
 If you do not want these to be included in your map then edit/remove the biomes.xml file found in the Mod's config directory.

 INCLUSION IN OTHER PACKS AND MODS: